Xceptance/xlt-documentation/content/en/xtc/loadtesting/120-load-project-configuration.md

 In _Sharing_, you can define a default for the share expiration time of [load test results](../175-results/#sharing-results) and [load test reports](../180-reports/#sharing-a-report) for easier project management.
 Each result or report sharing will offer this time as a default (but individual expiration times may still be configured if needed).
 Later on, all shares that use these defaults can be either deactivated, extended, or reactivated at once when required.

+We recommend using the default because if the share expiration time needs to be adjusted/prolonged, you can set the new default and it will apply to all existing shares alike.
+This also includes disabling these shares.

 {{% note notitle %}}
 Please note that default expiration dates for results and reports are two independently set values.
 {{% /note %}}

 ### Removing All Custom Share Links

 It is still possible to set individual expiration times per result and reports instead of referring to the global preset.
+These shares won't be affected in any way when changing/disabling the [project-wide default expiration date](#default-sharing-settings).
 To remove all custom links to reports or results, you can use the buttons _Remove Custom Report Shares_ and _Remove Custom Result Shares_ which you find below the default sharing settings.
 Both will prompt you to confirm this action, as it cannot be undone.

 ## Properties